caedm/cabs/README.md

 - Tracks usage history, and configuration history.
 - Configuration and monitoring can be done via a web interface.
 - Setup settings are stored in a configuration file.

-###The Agent
-- On a machine containing the RGS sender.
-- Sends a status report to the Broker on a set interval.
-- Confirms users currently logged into that machine.
-- Available as an application on Windows or Linux.
-- Configurable via a configuration file (can be distributed with proper default configurations).

-###The Client
-- On user's machines.
-- A GUI for connections.
-- Authenticates the User, and returns available pools.
-- Can start an RGS session with RGS Receiver.
-- Available as a desktop application on Windows, Linux, and Macintosh.
-- Configurable via a configuration file (can be distributed with proper default configurations).

-###The Interface
-- A Django app for monitoring and configuring the Broker.
-- View graphs, machine status, pools, settings, blacklist and logs.

-####Graphs
-CABS Graph is an appendage to the interface.
-It uses rrdtool to monitor the machines and produces graphs which are viewed from the interface.

-More information is in the wiki.
-It is kept in the cabs-broker repo, but it covers all the other repos as well.

 ##Installation
 `scripts/install.sh` will install the broker to `/usr/local/`.
 Copy the default